gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 3. We can't compare the representations learned from pretext tasks to handcrafted features such as HOG.

+4. We may want to exploit several data domains such as sound, text, and videos in the pretext task but the target task may limit our design choices.

+5. Model trained on pretext task may learn extra knowledge that is not useful for generic visual recognition.
+Currently, the final task-specific layers are ignored and weights or features only up to certain convolutional layers are taken.

 ## Knowledge Transfer
-Noroozi et al. proposed a simple idea to tackle this issue in their 2018 paper ["Boosting Self-Supervised Learning via Knowledge Transfer"](https://arxiv.org/abs/1805.00385).
+Noroozi et al. proposed a simple idea to tackle these issues in their 2018 paper ["Boosting Self-Supervised Learning via Knowledge Transfer"](https://arxiv.org/abs/1805.00385).

 ### Intuition